mariancross/html-css-tutorial/_posts/2019-09-05-semantics.md

 ## Semantics

-A semanticc element clearly describes its meaning to both the browser and the developer
+A semantic element clearly describes its meaning to both the browser and the developer

 ![QMUL logo](https://www.w3schools.com/html/img_sem_elements.gif)